carsongross/ronin/BackgroundTasks.md

 ## Scheduling Tasks

-To schedule a task, you can use the `schedule()` method available in your `RoninConfig` object.
+To schedule a task you can use the `schedule()` method available in your `RoninConfig` class when setting up your Ronin application.
 Here is a simple example:

 {% highlight js %}
 	schedule( :atHour = 1, :task = \-> scrubTempDirectory() )